goldenguy00/MiscFixes/Release/README.md

 # Misc Fixes

+- Added additional child locator entries to the Hud.
+These are difficult to find normally because they have no identifiable component attached.
+> - UpperLeftCluster
+> - NotificationArea
+> - SkillIconContainer
+> - BuffDisplayRoot
+> - InventoryContainer

 - Fixed 9 seperate possible NREs in CharacterBody_HandleDisableAllSkillsDebuff
 - Fixes NRE when masterless bodies level up (TryGiveFreeUnlockWhenLevelUp)
 - Fixes various NREs with VineOrb (dead target on arrival, null dotDef)